Goran Gančev: Abroad

-February 2016, Goran Gancev certainly become the third foreign player Arema Cronus in the preparation ahead of the Indonesian Super Competition ISC 2016.
+February 2016, Goran Gančev certainly become the third foreign player Arema Cronus in the preparation ahead of the Indonesian Super Competition ISC 2016.
 Players from Macedonia was officially signed a contract with the club in a shield bearing the lion's head.
-Goran Gancev had previously participated in the inaugural match Arema defended Cup Group A governor of East Kalimantan (Kaltim) in 2016 against Gresik United, Saturday, 27 February 2016.
-It became his debut, in which Arema won 3-1.
+Goran Gančev had previously participated in the inaugural match Arema defended Cup Group A governor of East Kalimantan (Kaltim) in 2016 against Gresik United, Saturday, 27 February 2016.
+It became his debut, in which Arema won 3–1.

-Arema and Goran become Champion of the preseason Cup, winning against last Indonesian Super League Champion Persib in the big Final in Jakarta with result 2-0.
+Arema and Goran become Champion of the preseason Cup, winning against last Indonesian Super League Champion Persib in the big Final in Jakarta with result 2–0.

-Goran live debut with Arema Cronus in Indonesia Soccer Championship ISC 2016 was against Persiba Balikpapan at home stadion winning the game 2-0.
+Goran live debut with Arema Cronus in Indonesia Soccer Championship ISC 2016 was against Persiba Balikpapan at home stadion winning the game 2–0.

 Goran always believed to be the starting line-up for Arema and were able to manage the team top Defence in the League.The Statistic said from 18 games Arema conceded only 5 goals and 15 cleen sheets.